dylancallaway/dylan_msc/README.md

 msi.launch starts the segment_cloud, tf_seg_info, and obj_plotter nodes and should be run on the computer that acts as the Master Node (if the TurtleBot is not the Master Node).

 turtlebot.launch starts the realsense2_camera, and distance_crop nodes and should be run on the TurtleBot.
+The camera settings can be edited in this launch file.

 This package relies on the PCL package (http://www.pointclouds.org/) (which is included in the full install of ROS Kinetic) and the Intel Realsense ROS package and drivers (https://github.com/IntelRealSense/realsense-ros).